iclr-blogposts/2025/_posts/2025-04-28-analysing-the-spectral-biases-in-generative-models.md

 It was found that the frequency term in the loss function accounts for the largest change in FID, showing its importance in high-quality image generation.
 Thus using spectral knowledge during training helps a small network to produce high-quality realistic images and eliminate the 'bias' problem in diffusion models<d-cite key="ho2020denoisingdiffusionprobabilisticmodels"></d-cite>.

 # Conclusion
 In this article, we looked at another domain of viewing images and processing them i.e. the frequency domain.
 We then shed light into how the generative models posses certain biases in the frequency domain, particularly bias against high frequency content generation.
 We try to explain the reason behind this by breaking down the architecure of GANs<d-cite key="goodfellow2014generativeadversarialnetworks"></d-cite> and diffusion models<d-cite key="ho2020denoisingdiffusionprobabilisticmodels"></d-cite> and look at how the math behind these model's working may lead to these observations.
-Finally, we discussed a new architecture to mitigate these issues.
+Finally, we discussed an architecture to mitigate these issues.